andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 $$\rightarrow q^{n_x - 1} = 2 - a$$

 Hmmm, this is about to get all kinds of complicated trying to drag $q$ out into the open on this one.

 Is there another way?
 There is, and Gelfand wants to show it to us.
 Rather than specifying our terms in terms [sic] of the progression we know nothing about, he's going to help us specify them in terms of each other.

-This sounds like a bit of a leap, but it's far simpler once you see it.  but firstly, why can we do this?
-The answer is that we already know they are related (if they are part of the same progression) simply because of how progressions work - each subsequent term derives from the one before it.
+This sounds like a bit of a leap, but it's far simpler once you see it.

+Firstly however, why can we do this?
+The answer is that we already know they are related simply because of how progressions work - each subsequent term derives from the one before it.
+(N.b. they are part of the same progression, the question relies upon it.)

 Before we get to it, we need one more piece of info - the knowledge of the order in which these terms appear in our as-yet-unknown progression.
 It's a safe bet to start with their being in ascending order, but remember Section 42, [back in Chunk 21](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-21-geometric-progressions)?
 There we found that sometimes in geometric progressions we can flip and flop from positive to negative and back to positive again.